 This tall rectangular shield is lavishly emblazoned with a towering mountain and set with onyx.
 As a bonus action while standing on stone or earth you may activate the shield to create a 5-foot-square pillar of stone and onyx in an unoccupied space within 30 feet of you that rises to a height of 15 feet or until it meets the ceiling.
 This pillar sinks back down into the earth after 1 minute, or when you create another pillar, leaving the ground undisturbed.

-This tiny crystal sphere has an intensely detailed mountain covered in loose snow.
+This tiny crystal sphere features an intensely detailed mountain covered in loose snow.
 When you shake it the snow flies around the miniature landscape, creating a swirling snowstorm.
-The wind in this diorama always blows towards the peak of the tallest mountain in your current plane of existence.
+The wind in this diorama always blows towards the point of highest elevation in your current plane of existence.

 This regal helmet is made of jet black granite, and trimmed with gold.
 Despite it’s dense materials it is not overly heavy.
 If you have horns the helmet gladly morphs to fit.